haimbilia/Pulse-ha/README.md

 # Pulse Home Assistant Integration

-Pulse is a local Home Assistant integration for the Pulse ESP32 controller.
+Pulse is a local Home Assistant integration for the Pulse controller.
 It lets Home Assistant talk directly to the Pulse web API over your local network so you can:

 - trigger a wake / power pulse from Home Assistant
 - monitor whether the PC is currently online
 - keep everything local without cloud dependencies

 This integration is designed for the Pulse firmware and Windows app in the main Pulse project.
-The Windows app is used for configuration, while Home Assistant is used for automation and quick control.
+The Windows app is used for configuration, it is not needed in order for this integration to function.

 ## Features